South Pole

 The South Pole, also known as the Geographic South Pole or Terrestrial South Pole, is the point in the Southern Hemisphere where the Earth's axis of rotation meets its surface.
 It is called the True South Pole to distinguish from the south magnetic pole.

 The South Pole is by definition the southernmost point on the Earth, lying antipodally to the North Pole.
 It defines geodetic latitude 90° South, as well as the direction of true south.
 At the South Pole all directions point North; all lines of longitude converge there, so its longitude can be defined as any degree value.
 No time zone has been assigned to the South Pole, so any time can be used as the local time.
 Along tight latitude circles, clockwise is east and counterclockwise is west.
 The South Pole is at the center of the Southern Hemisphere.
-Situated on the continent of Antarctica, it is the site of the United States Amundsen–Scott South Pole Station, which was established in 1956 and has been permanently staffed since that year.
+Situated on the continent of Antarctica, it is the site of the United States Amundsen–Scott South Pole Station, which was established in 1956 and has been permanently staffed since then.

 Because the South Pole is covered by an ice sheet roughly 3.2 km thick that is slowly moving, the geographic marker must be moved several meters each year.
 Also, buildings slowly become buried in snow because it does not melt.
 There is a marker at the geographic South Pole placed each year, and also a Ceremonial South Pole marked with various flags and a special post.